 - The Final Curtain

 Prerequisites: This article assumes you already know hiragana and katakana.
 If you need to brush up, have a look at our Ultimate Hiragana Guide and Ultimate Katakana Guide.
-We've tried to write the article in such a way that it will be enjoyable and informative for learners at all levels.
-We start with the basic principles, which more advanced learners may want to skim over, and we progress through more and more nuanced and obscure applications of these principles.
-Beginners and intermediate students might want to skim some later sections, and return to them later in your studies whenever you feel like the は/が fog is thickening around you!
+You may also want to check out our grammar pages on は and が to give you more background on each particle individually, before diving into the differences between the two.
+This articles starts with the basic principles, and progresses through increasingly nuanced and obscure applications of these principles.
+Beginners might want to skim the later sections, and return to them whenever you feel like the は/が fog is thickening around you!

 What is the difference between は and が?

 The question "What's the difference between は and が?" is a little problematic in itself.
 It implies that は and が are part of a two-piece set, and that's not actually the case.
 They do, however, both belong to a much larger set of "particles," also known as "postpositions."
 For beginners out there, particles are somewhat similar to prepositions — like "in," "to," or "for" in English — and play important roles in Japanese sentences.

 The main difference between particles and prepositions is that particles go after the word they're giving clues about — hence their other name "postpositions."
 For example: